 Treating Dental Malocclusion

-To diagnose occlusion concerns, Dr. Scheiber will examine the teeth, jaw positioning, and facial profile.
-He will evaluate how the teeth bite together when the mouth is fully closed.
+To diagnose occlusion concerns, our dentists will examine the teeth, jaw positioning, and facial profile.
+We will evaluate how the teeth bite together when the mouth is fully closed.
 Digital x-rays or 3D oral imaging may also be used to fully evaluate occlusion.
 The recommended treatment for most cases of misaligned jaws or teeth is typically orthodontics and may include braces, retainers, clear teeth aligners, or other appliances.
 Patients who have severe overcrowding of the teeth may require tooth extraction before moving forward with other treatments.
 If the jaw is badly misaligned, a surgical approach might be recommended to correct jaw positioning and enhance oral function.

 Treating malocclusion, especially if accomplished through orthodontics, may take place over a couple of years.
 However, seeking even minor improvements can dramatically improve oral function and facial appearance.
 Once the teeth and jaw are brought into proper alignment, a permanent or removable retainer may be necessary to maintain ideal positioning.
 Maintaining good oral hygiene and health during and following any treatment for dental malocclusion is essential to preserving your smile.
-During your routine dental cleaning and checkup visits at Plymouth Dental Care, Dr. Scheiber will monitor your occlusion and jaw positioning to help you enjoy long-term health and wellness.
+During your routine dental cleaning and checkup visits at Plymouth Dental Care, our dentists will monitor your occlusion and jaw positioning to help you enjoy long-term health and wellness.

 Insurance coverage for treating dental malocclusion may vary by procedure and individual plan.
 Prior to treatment, our financial team will speak with your dental insurance provider to review your benefits and determine any personal costs.
 Plymouth Dental Group is pleased to offer flexible payment options and can help you apply for low-interest financing solutions.

 Improve Your Oral Function